cslev/nmaas/README.md

 ```
 For demonstrational purposes, the links are set to have different delays by default.

-After this mininet fires up the following topology, where the numbers on the links shows the port identifiers, and each link's cost is 1:
+After this, mininet fires up the following topology, where the numbers on the links shows the port identifiers, and each link's cost is 1:
 ![topology](https://cloud.githubusercontent.com/assets/8448436/25897428/d6d7a84c-357f-11e7-8459-7186db73aa81.png)
 One can observe from the output of the controller that it finds the switches and hosts and they are added to the network graph.